Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 When you create a time-based schedule, you can choose:

-• The frequency and interval of the reload
+• The frequency and interval of the refresh

 • The timezone and time of day